 - All grades

 - Visit a veteran.
 Check with family members, neighbors, your church, or a local nursing home to spend time getting to know someone who has served our country.
 Click here to find a veterans’ hospital near you.
-Bring each veteran flowers.
+Bring each veteran flowers or a homemade thank you card.

-- Have children make a card or a certificate for the vet that appreciates him for his service.
+- Have children make a card or a certificate for the vet that shows appreciation for his or her service.
 Click here for free custom printable greeting cards.
 Click here to create a custom certificate.
 When the child presents the card to the veteran, she can ask him questions to find out more about his experiences.

 - Have each student prepare a list of questions for the veteran, and conduct an interview about his experiences.
 Afterwards the student can write a report on the veteran’s experiences, and give a copy to the vet himself.
-Click here for some sample questions and interview tips.
+The Library of Congress offers some sample questions and interview tips.

 - Volunteer.
-Click here for a list of seven places to find volunteer opportunities for serving veterans.
+Here is a list of seven places to find volunteer opportunities for serving veterans.
 By getting kids actively involved in doing a service project for veterans, they will not only be actively paying soldiers back for their service, but will learn responsibility and citizenship at the same time.

 3. Make the day fun.